vkhazin/multicloud-courseware/content/serverless/lab-serverless.md

    });
    module.exports.handler = serverless(app);
    ```
+9. We will use serverless framework to deploy function and to configure API Gateway
-9. Need to add a new file for deployment:  `aws.yml` with the following content:
+1. Will need to add a new file for serverless framework deployment:  `aws.yml` with the following content:
 10. ```
     service: courseware-nodejs
     provider: